Speculative TLS

 - Works with session resumption.
 The speculative ClientHello can carry a PSK and resume in one round-trip.

-Stack speculative TLS, session resumption, and ECH on a proxy-heavy workload and you've got a fully private one-RTT-to-data first request.
-That's a Chrome-class profile that very few clients ship with by default.
+Stack speculative TLS, session resumption, and ECH on a proxy-heavy H1/H2 workload and the first request reaches data in one round-trip with the SNI encrypted on the way out.
+That's a Chrome-class profile very few clients ship with by default.